 Sense of Community

-The new friends and fun kids have at camp is even more than that.
+The new friends and fun kids have at camp are even more than that.
 They are learning to make their own community… a family of friends separate from their “real” family.
-This is a truly valuable life lesson.
-One that will be used to develop social networks with confidence throughout the school years and into the workplace.
-Learning how to build lasting friendships teaches respect for others, encourages acceptance and helps kids refine their own identity.
+This is a precious life lesson.
+One will be used to develop social networks with confidence throughout the school years and into the workplace.
+Learning how to build lasting friendships teaches respect for others, encourages acceptance, and helps kids refine their own identity.

 Truly a Team

-In camp, kids truly learn the importance of team work, appreciating how each member contributes to the group in his or her own way.
-From organized activities on the ropes courses to tent camping trips, rock climbing and campfire skits, camp is full of group activities in which each member of the group has his or her own function and all are there to cheer each other on and celebrate success or commiserate on failure together.
+In camp, kids truly learn the importance of teamwork, appreciating how each member contributes to the group in their own way.
+From organized activities on the ropes courses to tent camping trips, rock climbing, and campfire skits, camp is full of group activities.
+Each group member has their own function, and all are there to cheer each other on and celebrate success or commiserate on failure together.
 Camp is also full of leadership opportunities.
-But a leader needs a group of followers that are able to work cohesively together.
+But a leader needs a group of followers that can work cohesively together.